cshankm/Shankman_2015_DOI/Survey_Simulator/README.md

 # Workflow:

 * Driver.py (run this file)
-  * calls GiMiObj to select a model object
+  * calls GiMiObj, which, at each call, returns one object with orbital parameters, colour conversion list (e.g. g-r), H-magnitude, and phase curve information
-    * this uses ssimTools.py tools to generate an H magnitude
+    * this uses ssimTools.py tools to generate an H magnitude and for writing output
   * calls the compiled version of SurveySubs.f with an object to check for detection, returns if it was detected and if so, what its detected characteristics are
   * writes outputs